OWASP/threat-dragon/README.md

 [the documentation](https://www.threatdragon.com/docs/development/env.html) on this

 ### Run the application
-Start both the back-end server and the front-end application from the top directory: `npm start`.
-Alternatively, the front-end and back-end can be started separately, in "watch" mode using `npm run dev:server` and `npm run dev:vue`.
+When running on Windows, and during development, the front-end and back-end can be started separately in "watch" mode using commands : `npm run dev:server` and `npm run dev:vue`.
+Alternatively, if running on Linux or MacOS, start both the back-end server and the front-end application from the top directory using : `npm start`.

 With both front and back end running, access with a browser at http://localhost:8080/

 ### Stop the application
-If using `npm start`, stop both the back-end server and the front-end application from the top directory: `npm stop`
+If using `npm start`, stop both the back-end server and the front-end application from the top directory: `npm stop`.
+Otherwise break out of the server and vue front-end.

 ### Docker
 To run Threat Dragon in a docker container,